Brill

 Brill recipes

 Brill makes for very good eating.
-All too often you hear brill and turbot mentioned in the same sentence. brill is championed as being just below the turbot in terms of quality but slightly more affordable.
+All too often you hear brill and turbot mentioned in the same sentence – with brill championed as being just below the turbot in terms of quality but slightly more affordable.

-Personally, I think the brill is a good enough fish on its own without having to constantly link it to the Turbot.
-The fish has already been robbed of its looks, let’s not steal its personality too.
+We think the brill is a good enough fish on its own without having to be linked to the turbot – the fish has already been robbed of its looks, let’s not steal its personality too.

 Alternatively, brill can be cut into chunks or tranches.
 The benefit in doing so is that the flesh stays on the bone, keeping it nice and moist.
 Ask your fishmonger to do this for you.
-Watch how they do it, and then try cutting the fish into chucks or tranches yourself the next time you buy brill.
+Watch how they do it, and then try cutting the fish into chunks – or tranches – yourself the next time you buy brill.

 Brill-iant (sorry…)

-Into the small gap I whack I some seasoning and a little butter.
+Into the small gap we whack some seasoning and a little butter.
 Admittedly, the result is a little too untidy to serve at restaurant level, but fine when you’re at home and concerned only about satisfying the rumbling in your stomach and not immaculate presentation.

 Preparation